sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -n 1 iacta >> iacta Command will duplicate the last line of the file iacta. \n

-find . -type f -name "*.js" -delete Command will delete all the regular files with a .js extension.
+find . -type f -name "*.js" -delete Command will delete all the regular files with a .js extension.\n

+find . mindepth 1 -type d | wc -l Command will count the number of directories and sub-directories in the current directory. \n